-Michigan State News is the official student newspaper, issued semi-weekly during the college year.
+The Michigan State News, official student newspaper, will be inaugurated in the fall of 1937 as a tri-weekly paper.
+In the last few years the paper has been issued semi-weekly.
 Subscription to the newspaper is included in the fees paid upon registration.

-The managing editor and the business manager are selected at the all-college elections during the winter term.
-Since 1929, a practice has been established for the defeated candidate for editorship to continue his duties on the staff as associate editor.
+The managing editor and the business manager are selected by the Board of Publications from qualified applicants during the winter term.
 The rest of the staff is appointed by the editor and the business manager.

-The office of the publication is located on the first floor in the new unit of the Union Building.
-The State News is printed at the Campus Press.
-Tryouts for either the editorial or business staffs may be arranged by calling at the office or making an appointment with Lawrence Distel, editor, or Don O'Hara, business manager.
-Richard Young is the associate editor, and Ruth Halladay is the women's editor.
+The office of the publication is located in the basement wing of the Union Building.
+Tryouts for either the editorial or business staffs may be arranged by calling at the office or making an appointment with Ola Gelzer, editor, or Robert Refior, business manager.
 Lloyd H. Geil, instructor in journalism, is the faculty adviser.